BIG WIN! Judge Says Ghost Gun Ban Is Unconstitutional!

 Quick Summary

-A Delaware judge has declared the state's ghost gun ban unconstitutional, citing the Second Amendment's protection of the right to manufacture firearms.
-This ruling, influenced by the Bruen decision, emphasizes historical interpretations and the 'text, history, tradition' test.
-While individuals can now make their own guns, selling them requires a Federal Firearm License (FFL).
+A Delaware judge declared the state's ghost gun ban unconstitutional, affirming the Second Amendment right to manufacture firearms.
+The ruling, influenced by the Bruen decision's 'text, history, tradition' test, found no historical basis for banning self-manufacturing.
+However, selling these firearms still requires a Federal Firearm License (FFL).

 Chapters